Adapting a home for an older or disabled person

 If you need to add a structure or an extra room, you may need to apply for planning permission.

-Adapting your home may be expensive, particularly if structural change is involved.
-There are several ways to reduce the financial burden:
+Adapting your home may be expensive, particularly if you need to make structural changes.
+There are several ways to get help with the cost:

-- You may be eligible for a means-tested Housing Adaptation Grant for People with a Disability.
+- You may qualify for a means-tested Housing Adaptation Grant for People with a Disability.
 The maximum grant is €30,000.

-- For smaller alterations, such as grab rails, exterior handrails or a stairlift, the Mobility Aids Grant Scheme (also means-tested) provides a maximum grant of €6,000.
+- For smaller changes, such as grab rails, exterior handrails or a stairlift, the Mobility Aids Grant Scheme (also means-tested) provides a maximum grant of €6,000.

 - The Housing Aid for Older Persons Scheme is used to improve the condition of an older person's home.
 The type of work that is covered depends on your local authority and may include structural repairs, re-wiring and upgrades to heating systems.
 For information on what is covered in your area, contact your local authority.